ossf/Memory-Safety/docs/memory-safety-continuum.md

 * Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code
 * Using a memory safe by default language with developer best practices and automated tooling to check for memory safety in first party code AND automated tooling to check for memory safety in third party code (dependencies)

-### Using a non-memory safe by default language without an developer best practies or automated tooling
+### Using a non-memory safe by default language without developer best practies or automated tooling

 Using raw C or C++ (or old versions of C and C++ language and compiler)